hantsy/spring-reactive-sample/README.md

 # Spring Reactive Sample

-This is a sandbox project  for examplenstrating  [Reactive Streams](https://www.reactive-streams.org/)  support in Spring framework and its ecosystem.
+This is a sandbox project  for demonstrating  [Reactive Streams](https://www.reactive-streams.org/)  support in Spring framework and its ecosystem.

 *I've also maintained a series of repos related to ReativeStreams and the latest Spring 5*.